 What is the International Court of Justice?

 The International Court of Justice (ICJ), sometimes known as the World Court, is the official court of the United Nations.
-Headquartered in The Hague, the ICJ’s judges are elected by the UN General Assembly and Security Council and are responsible for resolving legal disputes between the United Nations’ 193 members on issues related to property rights, force, and diplomatic relations, among other issues.
+Headquartered in The Hague, the ICJ’s judges are elected by the UN General Assembly and Security Council.
+ICJ judges are responsible for resolving legal disputes between the United Nations’ 193 members on issues related to property rights, force, and diplomatic relations, among other issues.

 The court has proved successful in resolving border disputes.
 In the 1990s, Cameroon and Nigeria clashed over Bakassi, a peninsula in the Gulf of Guinea that both countries claimed as their own.
 The two countries brought their dispute to the ICJ, which ruled in 2002 that Bakassi belonged to Cameroon.
 After several more years of UN-facilitated negotiations, Nigeria transferred control of the peninsula to Cameroon in 2008.
 Nevertheless, the world’s most heated territorial disputes are never brought before the ICJ, as neither party would risk losing its case.

 The ICJ is also not always able to enforce its rulings.
 In 2003, the UN General Assembly asked the court to decide whether Israel’s construction of a wall alongside the occupied West Bank violated international law.
 In just months—a surprisingly quick decision for a court that usually takes years to issue rulings—the ICJ declared the wall was illegal and ordered Israel to stop construction.
-However, the Israeli government ignored the court’s decision and completed the wall, claiming it was necessary for defense, questioning the effectiveness of the international court.
+However, the Israeli government ignored the court’s decision and completed the wall.
+Israel claimed that additional border security was necessary for defense, questioning the effectiveness of the international court.

 When countries disregard ICJ rulings, the court can ask the UN Security Council to determine the consequences.
 In the case of the wall, however, the United States—a permanent member of the UN Security Council with the power to block any resolution—sided with Israel, shielding the country from any repercussions for its actions.